To download/save this report in PDF format, please click here.

 The main transactions are:

-In the late nineties, there were 120 banks operating in Argentina, whereas today there are only approximately 60, after the shake out from the 2002-2003 peso devaluation crisis.
+In the late nineties, there were 120 banks operating in Argentina, whereas today there are approximately 60, after the fallout from the 2002-2003 peso devaluation crisis.
 However, the financial system is perceived to be healthier than it was in the last decade.
 Most financial institutions in Argentina plan to continue expanding operations in order to achieve greater financial margins.

 Some public banks have improved management quality and, as a result, benefited from a significant increase in deposits over the last few years.
 Banks currently enjoy higher-quality client-portfolios than in the pre-crisis scenario.
 Better clients translate into lower credit risk, and as the perception of risk decreases, credit is expected to gradually become more accessible in the medium term.

-The Argentine Central Bank lifted all restrictions on the release of foreign exchange and allows advance payment for imports.
-For advance payments, Argentine importers must submit customs clearance documents to their commercial bank within 360 days from payment as proof that the goods have indeed entered the market.
+The Argentine Central Bank is the regulatory body that approves foreign exchange acquisition for import-related transactions.
+For advance payments, Argentine importers must submit customs clearance documents, to include an approved Sworn Declaration of Intention to Import, known by its acronym in Spanish as DJAIs (or “Declaración Jurada Anticipada de Importación”) to their commercial bank within 360 days from payment as proof that the goods have been approved to enter the market.
 If products are brought into Argentina as a temporary import, importers must submit within 90 days an interim-destination document for temporary import.

-The Argentine government restricts the purchase of foreign currency, raising the ceiling on purchases of foreign exchange by businesses and individuals to $2 million per month.
-Argentine companies can basically perform import payments in four different ways:
+The Argentine government restricts the purchase of foreign currency, based on several variables.
+Amounts of foreign exchange transactions may vary on a case-by-case basis.
+Argentine companies can perform import payments in four different ways:

 1) Advance payments: before the merchandise is shipped.
 The commercial bank